Yasir-Hasann/FYP-Pest-Detection-React-App/README.md

 1. The server should now be running and ready to receive requests from the Flutter app.

-By following these steps, you can simultaneously run the Flutter app and the backend server in VS Code.
+By following these steps, you can simultaneously run the ReactJS app and the backend server in VS Code.
 This allows you to test the app and interact with the server while having them both easily accessible within the same development environment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>